 - 6 tbsp salted butter cut into chunks

 - 1/2 cup + 1 tbsp heavy cream

 - pinch of sea salt optional but recommended

-Once the sugar has completely melted, immediately add the butter and reduce the heat slightly.
+- Add the Butter: Once the sugar has completely melted, immediately add the butter and reduce the heat slightly.
 Whisk or stir constantly until the butter is completely melted.
 If the butter separates a little from the caramel, don't worry.
 Whisk it in as best you can, and continue to the next step.

-Remove pan from the heat and slowly add the heavy cream, whisking as you add it.
+- Add Heavy Cream: Remove pan from the heat and slowly add the heavy cream, whisking as you add it.
 The caramel will bubble up here.
 (See note)

-Yield: This recipe yields 1 and 1/4 cups of caramel sauce.
-The yeild field above won't let me add a fraction, but I estimate you could get about 8 servings if you were to divide it up for people to dip apple slices in, for example.
+- Serve & Store Store: Store cooled caramel in an airtight container in the fridge for up to 1 month.
+When using it out of the fridge, microwave it for about 30 seconds to soften it back up, so it's pourable.Yield: This recipe yields 1 and 1/4 cups of caramel sauce.
+The yield field above won't let me add a fraction, but I estimate you could get about 8 servings if you were to divide it up for people to dip apple slices in, as an example.